chrisatbrookes/recipesite/_posts/2021-02-15-measure-me-in-units.md

 ![Here we see the structure of the web page](../uploads/html-dom.png "Web page structure")

 We have `<html>` as the root element with `<body>`as the main content.
 Within this we will have a number of block level elements such as headings, paragraphs, sections, navs and articles.

+### OK, now what about the units.
+Let's talk font size.